How Much Does It Cost to Plaster a Ceiling in 2025?

 A key positive to plastering ceilings is that it leaves a pretty smooth look and this only enhances the aesthetic quality of a room.
 This is a great match if you’ve already had the walls in the room plastered; of course, you could get the entire room plastered at the same time.

-How Much Does It Cost to Remove Plaster from a Ceiling?
+Cost to Remove Plaster from a Ceiling

 To have plastering removed is likely to take a few hours and cost about £50 to £100 depending on the labour prices involved.
 This is a rough estimate of course and various factors can come in to play as is the case with plastering a ceiling to begin with.